 Eglise Saint-Jean is free to enter and well worth a visit.
 It’s an interesting contrast to what you are about to see at Sacre Coeur.

-Sacre Coeur of Monmartre
+Visiting Sacre Coeur of Monmartre

 After a 10 minute hard-core decent (this was almost a competitor to the steps up to the wine cellars of Porto!) we arrived at Sacre Coeur, a gleaming white Basilica under what appeared to be a somewhat apocalypitc sky!

-the architecture is Romano-Byzantine style, inspired by the likes of Saint Sofia (Istanbul) and St Marco (Venice).
+The architecture is Romano-Byzantine style, inspired by the likes of Saint Sofia (Istanbul) and St Marco (Venice).
 Again, this style is a contrast to the usual gothic styles of other Parisian Cathedrals and churches including Notre Dame.

 The #domes of #SacreCoeur #Basilica, #Paris.
 Entrance is free, but arrive early to miss the crowds! #Church #Monmartre #travel #photography #travelgram #iloveParis #parismonamour #topparisphoto #loves_paris #parismaville #parisphoto #visitparis #pariscartepostale #pariscityvision #super_france #hello_france #instaparis #parigi #loves_france_ #topfrancephoto #parisjetaime #unlimitedparis #france_vacations #france_focus_on #parisweloveyou #ig_paris